dhruv9770/-Project-Title-ContractPulse-On-Chain-Smart-Contract-Healthcheck/README.md

 ## Project Vision

-To provide a transparent and decentralized mechanism for ensuring smart contract reliability by tracking function responsiveness and system integrity over time.
+To provide a transparent and decentralized mechanism for ensuring smart contract reliability by tracking ,function responsiveness and system integrity over time.

 ## Key Features